The Canadian Apparel/Textile Industry: Leaders in the fight against COVID-19

 Since the onset of the COVID-19 outbreak, hundreds of apparel and textile companies have stepped up to retool their factories for the production of essential medical equipment and PPE that was in short supply.

 CAF Response to COVID-19

-This website will be updated continually.
+This website is being updated on an ongoing basis.
 Please check back frequently.